michaelblacklambda/book/src/basics/state.md

 Every string can be technically considered an address.
 However, not every string is an actual existing blockchain address.
 When we keep anything of type `Addr` in the contract, we assume it is a proper address in the blockchain.
-That is why the [`addr_validate`](https://docs.rs/cosmwasm-std/1.0.0/cosmwasm_std/trait.Api.html#tymethod.addr_validate) function exits - to check this precondition.
+That is why the [`addr_validate`](https://docs.rs/cosmwasm-std/1.0.0/cosmwasm_std/trait.Api.html#tymethod.addr_validate) function exists - to check this precondition.

 Having data to store, we use the [`save`](https://docs.rs/cw-storage-plus/0.13.4/cw_storage_plus/struct.Item.html#method.save) function to write it into the contract state.
 Note that the first argument of `save` is